Chögyal Namkhai Norbu: The 27 Commitments

 Chögyal Namkhai Norbu: I will not only keep these commitments only for a few days, but until I have total realization relationships with people, relationships with students, will always exist, so I will keep them.

+Chögyal Namkhai Norbu: The 27 Commitments.
 Namgyalgar, Third Level Training, March 31, 2000

 Then, later, many people asked me to teach Dzogchen teaching.
 So in this case, teaching means I am showing the path, and students apply and follow, and they try to have realization.
 So that is not only for my students, but for myself also.
 I am still in the human dimension.
 I am in samsara just like you.
-There is not much difference.
+There isn’t much difference.
 Maybe I have a little more experience of Dzogchen teaching and knowledge.
 That is true.
 But we are all in samsara.
-So we need realization.
+So we need realisation.
 To have realization we need the path.
 We need to apply the path, follow the path, in the correct way.
 Otherwise we could not have realization.
 So then when I am going to teach someone, “to teach,” means I am working with transmission, working with my path, which is what I am following.

 So it is not something easy, like how people say in America say: “we share everything”.
-It is easy to say: “we share everything”, but the teaching is something concrete for having realization.
-Until we really have total realization, we must respect to the path and everything.
+It is easy to say: “we share everything”, but the teaching is something concrete for having realisation.
+Until we really have total realization, we must respect the path and everything.
 So then I felt some responsibility.
 That is the reason why, at the beginning when the Gyalwa Karmapa sent two or three letters to me saying, “Oh, you should teach my students; you should go here and there to teach; there are my centers”, each time I replied to Gyalwa Karmapa, “Please, I have no time, I don’t want to teach, I have a job; I am living an ordinary life, working and earning money, so I cannot go here and there”.
 And I received letters again and again.
 I never accepted.

 Then I thought, “Maybe if I refuse all, then it is not so good.
 I should do something.
 All students will become students of Geshe Rabten.”
 So this does not mean I am jealous of Geshe Rabten, or that I am comparing myself with Geshe Rabten.
 I was thinking a little of the future, of how people could follow the essence of the teaching like Mahamudra and Dzogchen.
 So then I started.
 I accepted to teach in Rome when Geshe Rabten was there doing a retreat.
 Then I said, “OK, we do a retreat,” and then people of the Karmapa in Rome organized.
 There were not many people; they were only a group of ten people in all.
 But then they organized in Subiaco where we did our first retreat.
 We did a long retreat, which continued for maybe two or three weeks.
 We had a break after about half of this retreat, and then started again, etc.